-If the UE is operating in the dual-registration mode, the UE shall include the UE status IE with the EMM registration status set to "UE is in EMM-REGISTERED state".
+If the UE is operating in the dual-registration mode and it is in EMM state EMM-REGISTERED, the UE shall include the UE status IE with the EMM registration status set to "UE is in EMM-REGISTERED state".

+NOTE: Inclusion of the UE status IE with this setting corresponds to the indication that the UE is "moving from EPC" as specified in 3GPP TS 23.502 [5], subclause 4.11.2.3.